 “We’ll figure out monetization once we have scale” works for very few companies—probably not yours.

 Understanding how you make money on each customer is fundamental.
-I’ve advised startups who were losing money on every transaction but thought volume would somehow solve the problem.
+I’ve advised new businesses who were losing money on every transaction but thought volume would somehow solve the problem.
 It doesn’t—it just accelerates losses.

 Know your: